Value-Added

 Overview

-This indicator measures the productivity of workers by dividing gross domestic product by the total number of part- and full-time workers.
-Maine has a relatively high share of part-time workers, which lowers our value-added per worker.
+This indicator measures the productivity of workers by dividing gross domestic product by the total number of part- and full-time jobs.
+Maine has a relatively high share of part-time jobs, which lowers our value added per worker.
 Productivity also reflects skill levels, business costs, and a region’s mix of industries.

-Both the Council and the State’s 10-Year Economic Strategy draw attention to the importance of increasing value-added to grow Maine’s economy and boost wages.
-The Council seeks for Maine to be within 15% of the U.S. average by 2030, while the State strives for 10% absolute growth.
+Both the Council and the State’s 10-Year Economic Strategy draw attention to the importance of increasing value added to grow Maine’s economy and boost wages.
+The Council seeks for Maine to be within 15% of the U.S. average by 2030, while the State strives for 10% growth from 2017 levels.

 Fig. A